 Of course, given that Rayna and Juliette have understandable motivations (Rayna wants to hang onto her fame, Juliette wants to be the new sensation of country music), this might be intentional.

-Hilarious in Hindsight / Squick: One comment on Entertainment Weekly's site pretty much sums it up: "Weird to see Coach Yoast's daughter from Remember The Titans making out with one of the football players.
+Hilarious in Hindsight / Squick: One comment on Entertainment Weekly's site pretty much sums it up: "Weird to see Coach Yoast's daughter from Remember the Titans making out with one of the football players.
 'Remember when we were in that movie when I was 11?
 Now, pucker up.'"
 (Burgess Jenkins (Juliette's producer Randy) played racist player Ray in the movie, which was actually made (and released) when Hayden Panettiere was ten.)

 Lamar is a grade A jackass, before he was torn apart by the death of his unfaithful wife.

 Like You Would Really Do It: The season 2 trailer implies Rayna might bite it post-car crash.
 Yeah, they'll really get rid of one of the two leads - especially since Connie Britton has had a producer credit since day one.
+Though the show then spends a few episodes mining the rather more believable possibility that the crash wrecked her singing ability.

 Moe: Scarlett Moe'Connor, especially when her uncle Deacon falls off the wagon HARD.